Wisekyu/Kyuhyun_BSEPortfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE -->

--->
+My final milestone will mostly serve as a recap of everything I have accomplished as I was building this project, since there aren't as many additions compared to previous milestones.
+As an additional component, I also installed and connected a set of servomotors that could pan the camera left and right, and angle it up or down, depending on where it is.
+The servomotor made it so that the robot could track the red ball no matter which direction it was facing from the robot.
+However, controlling the servomotor was not exactly a smooth process as the function library I used to program was in C, a language I am unfamiliar with.
+Thus, I had to figure out how to make a shared .so file from an .o file with the help of my instructor, which allowed me to use the functions in Python.
+Although I took upon this project without much relevant knowledge and couldn't get as much as done as other more skilled students, I've gotten so much hands-on experience for building circuits using breadboards and resistors.
+Before starting this project, I did not even know what SSH meant, but now I have the knowledge required to make my own projects using Python.
+One of the most useful concepts I've learned from coding my robot is PID control.
+Now I know how the control system behind many everyday devices such as robot vacuums, and self-driving vehicles.
+For my first self-driven engineering project, I can proudly say that the final product exceeded my expectations.
+With my newfound engineering experience, I know that I have what it takes to develop projects of my choice and modify them as I see fit.

 # Second Milestone